fnalways/Olares/docs/manual/olares/market/purchase-paid-apps.md

 2. The browser will automatically open **MetaMask** or your connected wallet extension.
 3. Review the amount in the wallet popup, and then confirm and approve the transaction.
 4. Wait for the blockchain to confirm the transaction.
-5. Once the payment is successfully completed, you can proceed to install the application by clicking **Install**.
+5. Once the payment is successfully completed, click **Install** to install the application.
 6. After the payment is completed, you can verify your purchase credential from your LarePass mobile app by navigating to **Settings** > **Safety** > **VC cards**.

 ![Authorize purchase](/images/manual/olares/vc.png#bordered)